 PGCB Clock Gating

 BXT has the requirement to be able to shut down the PGCB clock regardless of whether the IP has been power gated.
 This is to reduce the IDLE power when Vnn is down.
-This document proposes a PGCB clock gating solution to meet the BXT requirement. illustrates a conceptual block diagram of the PGCB Clock Gating solution.
+This document proposes a PGCB clock gating solution to meet the BXT requirement.
+Figure 1 illustrates a conceptual block diagram of the PGCB Clock Gating solution.
 Multiples PGCB clock consumers, such as PGCB and CDC blocks, could share a single PGCB clock control block (PCGU).
 The IP-Specific Power Control Glue Logic is responsible to evaluate the clock gate and wake conditions for PGCB clock gating.
 When the IP meet all the IDLE indications, PCGU will trigger the CLKREQ handshake to enable SOC to gate the PGCB clock at the trunk level.

+Please see section 1.4 for an example reference design that can be used to implement the design described here.